camtheperson/better-burger-week-map/README.md

 1. Fetches the main burger week page
 2. Extracts restaurant names, burger names, and neighborhoods
 3. Scrapes individual restaurant pages for descriptions, addresses, and hours
-4. Geocodes addresses to get map coordinates
+4. Geocodes addresses to get map coordinates using Google Maps API
 5. Saves all data to JSON files

+### ⚠️ Important Notes about Geocoding

+- **Coordinates are already included**: The repository contains pre-geocoded coordinates for all restaurants
+- **GitHub Actions doesn't run geocoding**: To preserve coordinates and avoid API costs, automated deployments skip the geocoding step
+- **Manual geocoding**: If you need to re-geocode, set `GOOGLE_GEOCODING_API_KEY` environment variable and run `npm run google-geocode`
+- **Coordinate preservation**: The scraper automatically preserves existing coordinates when updating restaurant data

 ## 🔄 Automated Updates